futre of employment services

 The latest in behavioural science and prescriptive analytics is just one example.
 Today, employment services providers are able to ascertain a participant’s attitude to employment using a short survey delivered online and then triage them into the services or interventions that both match their mindset and maximise their chances of finding and sustaining employment.

-Using services like those of behavioural science, technology and analytics firm Esher House, prescriptive analytics algorithms can recommend approaches and techniques for consultants to coach individual participants - and only get better over time through machine learning.
+Using services like those of behavioural science, technology and analytics firm Ready Resilience (formerly known as Esher House), prescriptive analytics algorithms can recommend approaches and techniques for consultants to coach individual participants - and only get better over time through machine learning.
 In future, a range of analytics technologies like these will likely bring about a step-change in service.

 2. The mastery of efficiency